ModJuska123/46-grupe-netflix/README.md

 ## ⭐ About

-This project is for educational porpuses only.
+This project is for educational purpose only.
 Pull request are welcome, but priority for project authors!
 Thank you for your cooperation!

 Site published at: https://github.com/ModJuska123/46-grupe-netflix